 Introduces the anatomy and physiology of plants.
 Emphasizes the physical and chemical aspects of life, as related to plants, including cellular organization, reproduction, heredity, ecology, evolution, and plant kingdom survey.
 In lab students develop skill with the scientific method as they examine the anatomy and physiology of representative plants in each of the major plant groupings.
 Applies to Associate Degree.
 Transfer credit: CSU; UC.
 IGETC AREA 5B.
-CAN BIOL 6.

-BOT M06 - 3 Units Plants and Society
+BOT M06 -- 3 Units Plants and Society Prerequisites: None

 Introduces basic concepts related to plant structure, function, genetics, evolution, and domestication.
 Examines the economic, aesthetic, and ecological roles of plants, and considers the role of plants as a force in shaping civilizations.
 Stresses the importance of plants and plant products in everyday life, as well as their ritualistic and pharmacological uses.
 Presents basic scientific principles and techniques using examples from plants and their products to gain an understanding of science and its value in today's society.
 Applies to Associate Degree.
-Transfer credit: CSU, UC (under review).
+Transfer Credit: CSU; UC.
+IGETC AREA 5B.

-BOT M06L - 1 Unit Plants and Society Laboratory
+BOT M06L -- 1 Unit Plants and Society Lab